Sayan Village, Ubud, Bali

 to the Monkey Forest.

-Since we hadn’t seen the actual town of Ubud, we traveled the fifteen minutes into town to get some dinner and find out what the famous Ubud “MonkeyForest” is about.
+town of Ubud, we traveled the fifteen minutes into town to get some dinner and find out what the famous Ubud “MonkeyForest” is about.
 No travel book can prepare you for the monkey forest.
 They must call it that because it appeared that there are more monkeys than trees.
 We arrived too late to buy bananas from the stand at the entrance of the forest.
 It was getting dark and we still decided to enter.
 Monkeys were everywhere; on every tree, bush, and walkway!
 Ben found a banana peel on the ground.
 Instantly, we were surrounded by monkeys and one alpha moved in to inspect what Ben had to offer.
 Ben threw him the banana peel.
 Realizing it was empty, he let out a piercing angry shrieking sound!
 It was time for me to evacuate the monkey forest before I was mistaken for a banana.